 Jobs for Art Majors

-Jobs available for art majors depend on the type and level of training received.
-While some workers may only need a certificate, others may need an associate, bachelor's or graduate degree.
-For example, art majors looking to teach at the postsecondary level need an advanced degree.
-Students graduating from independent art schools often earn certificates, associate's degrees and bachelor's degrees in multimedia and fine arts.
+Jobs available for art majors depend on the type and level of education and training received.
+While some workers may need only certificates, others may need associate, bachelor's, or graduate degrees.
+For example, art majors interested in teaching elementary, middle, or high school usually need a bachelor's degree as well as a license or teaching certificate.

 Art major students generally take courses in studio art, art history, drawing, illustration, and theory.
 Coursework varies depending upon the field and type of training.
 For example, students interested in digital media receive training in computer applications and techniques.
 A portfolio creation course is also included in several art majors.